 The School of Education provides access to a wide range of facilities for the use of staff and students.
 Find details below of the School libraries, IT facilities, WebCT and e-learning resources.

-The Library Services also provide a range of electronic online databases, electronic journals and web resources covering most of the major subject disciplines.
+The University library on the central campus, opened in 2017.
+However, for those students who are not campus based, the library also provides access to a range of online resources such as electronic online databases, electronic journals, ebooks and web resources covering most of the major subject disciplines.
 Such resources include British Education Index, BookFind & Web of Science.
 There are also newspaper archives and business & Management resources.

 WebCT and e-learning